Samantha Estrada: Club career

 After college, Estrada entered the 2024 NWSL Draft but was not selected.
 Afterwards, she joined AHFC Royals, a Houston-based team in the USL W League.
 The Royals completed the 2024 season undefeated, conceding only four goals across ten games.
 Estrada played her final match with the team on June 21, 2024.

-Dallas Trinity

 Estrada signed her first professional contract with Dallas Trinity FC on June 11, 2024, joining her former SMU teammate, Allie Thornton.
 Estrada was the club's fifth overall signing and made her professional debut in Dallas Trinity's inaugural match against Tampa Bay Sun FC on August 18, 2024.
+After spending two seasons in Dallas, Estrada retired from professional soccer in June 2026.

 Personal life

 Estrada was born in El Paso, Texas, and later completed high school in The Woodlands, near Houston.
 She earned a Bachelor of Science degree from Southern Methodist University in 2021, followed by two Master's degrees, one in Sports Management and the other in Business Administration.

 Estrada's father was also a goalkeeper who played with the Dallas Burn.